coffee2code/trashed-by/README.md

 # Trashed By

-A plugin for WordPress that tracks the user who trashed a post and when they trashed it.
+A plugin for WordPress that records which user trashed a post and when they trashed it.
 Displays that info as columns in admin trashed posts listings.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/trashed-by/